Mark Antony

 Shakespeare Retold (Modern Verse)

-The decision to spare Antony is the conspiracy's most consequential strategic error, and the play knows it.
-Cassius — whose political reading is consistently sharper than Brutus's — warns that Antony is dangerous, and Brutus overrides him.
-The Antony of Acts 1 and 2 has given the conspirators every reason to believe he is unthreatening: he is publicly subservient to Caesar, he is associated with sport and revelry rather than political calculation, and he has no obvious power base of his own.
-The conspirators do not see what the play is preparing the audience to see — that the man who has spent two acts in deliberate political quietness is the man best positioned to do something extraordinary in Act 3.
+Sparing Antony is the conspiracy's costliest mistake, and the play knows it.
+Cassius, whose political eye is consistently sharper than Brutus's, names the danger, and Brutus waves it away.
+The Antony of the first two acts has given them every reason to feel safe: he is publicly subservient to Caesar, linked with sport and revelry rather than scheming, and has no power base of his own.
+What they cannot see – and what the play is quietly preparing the audience to see – is that the man who has spent two acts in studied quietness is the man best placed to do something extraordinary in the third.

 The Hands Shaken in Blood

-Antony's first major scene after Caesar's assassination is one of Shakespeare's most-studied portraits of political nerve.
-He walks into the Senate alone, surrounded by the men who have just murdered his friend, and does the unthinkable: he shakes each of their hands.
+Antony's first big scene after the assassination is one of Shakespeare's great studies of political nerve.
+He walks alone into a Senate full of the men who have just killed his friend, and does the unthinkable: he shakes every one of their hands.

 Original